 Tip 5.
 Don’t Rush Factory Production Lead Times

 Production lead times will obviously vary with the different products to be manufactured.
 Remember that factories will not have products in stock ready to ship.
 Their products are generally made from scratch and will take some time to properly organize the manufacturing process.
 They may have to arrange the purchasing of raw materials, manufacturing, quality control tests/checks, packaging and loading for export.

 It’s important to leave enough time for the factory to finish making the goods without being rushed.
 If you rush the production, then you run the risk of the factory making mistakes and shortcuts can be made which will cost you more in the long run.
 Make sure you receive detailed photos and videos of the finished products before they are packaged and loaded into containers.
 A good supplier will send you pictures and updates on the progress of your order.

 Always plan enough time and allow for a delayed shipment if necessary.
 Typical lead times are around 25-30 days upon confirmation of a new order.
 Suppliers will not start manufacturing until the money has actually been received into their bank account.
 When the goods are finished, the supplier will request the balance payment.
 If you are happy with the product, make the balance payment without delay.
 Note that International payments can take from 2-5 business days to clear.
 Always lead enough time for the container to be loaded, trucked to the port and loaded on board the vessel.

-Sourcing suppliers from Alibaba or other online trade marketplaces can be a quicker and cheaper option for your business.
+Sourcing suppliers from Alibaba or other online trade marketplaces can be confusing.
 However, finding the right supplier is key to your import export success.
-To achieve that success, you must:
+To achieve that success you must:

 - Do exhaustive research about all the suppliers out there.